 This fact-sheet provides a brief introduction to research data management, designed to be printed as a double-sided A4 hand-out.
 The text is also suitable for inclusion in handbooks or other print resources.

-For display on the web, you may prefer this PDF version, with embedded clickable links instead of visible URLs.
+For display on the web or other electronic distribution, you may prefer this PDF version, with embedded clickable links instead of visible URLs.

 Postcards publicising the Research Data Oxford website are also available, along with a flyer about the University’s data repository, ORA-Data.